Fight Club (novel): Sequels

-Palahniuk was convinced to continue Fight Club in comics form by fellow novelist Chelsea Cain and comic writers Brian Michael Bendis, Matt Fraction and Kelly Sue DeConnick.
+Palahniuk was convinced to continue Fight Club in comic book form by fellow novelist Chelsea Cain and comic writers Brian Michael Bendis, Matt Fraction and Kelly Sue DeConnick.

-At the 2013 San Diego Comic-Con International, Palahniuk announced that a sequel to Fight Club is in the works and will take the form of a serialized graphic novel.
+At the 2013 San Diego Comic-Con, Palahniuk announced that a sequel to Fight Club is in the works and will take the form of a serialized graphic novel.
 According to Palahniuk, "It will likely be a series of books that update the story ten years after the seeming end of Tyler Durden.
 Nowadays, Tyler is telling the story, lurking inside Sebastian, and ready to launch a come-back.
 Sebastian is oblivious.
 Marla is bored.
 Their marriage has run aground on the rocky coastline of middle-aged suburban boredom.
 It's only when their little boy disappears, kidnapped by Tyler, that Sebastian is dragged back into the world of Mayhem."
 Dark Horse Comics published this new story in a 10-issue maxi series, written by Palahniuk and illustrated by Cameron Stewart, starting in 2015.
 Artist David W. Mack, who is friends with Palahniuk, illustrated the covers for the series and has said of the material, "The twists and turns are just primo artifacts of Chuck Palahniuk's brain material."

 A teaser was released by Dark Horse Comics for Free Comic Book Day 2015, with Fight Club 2 #1 following in late May of that year.
 The series explores Joseph Campbell's concept of the 'second father' as being vital to the hero's journey, which is something that has always fascinated Palahniuk.

 On the Orbital In Conversation podcast, Chuck stated that he is already working on Fight Club 3, which will also be in comic form.
-He also confirmed that he is working on a series of original short stories for comics which will appear as one-shots before eventually being collected into a single book.Fight Club 3 consists of twelve issues, with the first one being released on January 30, 2019.
+He also confirmed that he is working on a series of original short stories for comics which will appear as one-shots before eventually being collected into a single book.Fight Club 3 consists of 12 issues, with the first one being released on January 30, 2019.